Peta-Gai McLaughlin, Founder & Principal Hair & Makeup Artist

 After building a 17 year career as a lawyer specialising in superannuation, Peta-Gai fully escaped the corporate world in September 2015.
 Since 2010, she’d been lawyering part time, while still working full time building the Iridis brand and business concept.
 Her official makeup career started in 1994, where her University job was at ‘The Body Shop’, and she was trained in makeup techniques by their celebrity Makeup Artist, Chase Aston.
 After graduating with Degrees in both Law and Arts (majoring in Sociology), Peta-Gai built a highly successful career in superannuation law and management, but in her spare time continued to create stunning looks for friends’ weddings and events, as well as making over friends and colleagues, teaching them how to do their own makeup.
 With the vision of Iridis firmly created in 2008, Peta-Gai returned to her studies, this time in makeup, and became a qualified Makeup Artist after years of being ‘self-taught’.
 The launch of Iridis has been a high point of success and happiness in an already impressive career.
 Also a qualified Trainer and Assessor, Peta-Gai utilises her teaching expertise to share her considerable knowledge about makeup and application in a personable, articulate, funny and clear way, which makes learning about makeup easy, accessible and engaging.
 Also an accomplished public speaker, Peta-Gai is often invited to present and share her story of ‘lawyer-turned-makeup artist entrepreneur’ (and related topics) at events.

-Peta-Gai has a real talent for making people feel amazing about themselves and to focus on their positive qualities,.
+Peta-Gai has a real talent for making people feel amazing about themselves and to focus on their positive qualities.
 Having Peta-Gai do your makeup for an event is always an uplifting experience, because she has the real knack of identifying the best feature on your face to make the focal point, enhance your natural beauty and have you believing you’re beautiful from start to finish.
 Her makeup work comprises a large component of building her client’s self esteem, which she also formally does as part of her work with Iridis, especially with teens and women of all ages.

 Peta-Gai used to be an amazing cook, but when she picked up makeup again full time, she realised that makeup was her creative outlet, not cooking (sorry Kelly).
 She also loves crafting, (embarrassingly) scrapbooking and journaling, reading and is a lover of all animals, but especially loves cats.
 If you’re also a cat lover, check out @the_makeup_cats over on Instagram – they’re the Iridis Mascots.
 (There’s a thesis topic in how most Makeup Artists are cat lovers, according to PG).
 Above all, Peta-Gai’s guiding path in life is to bring out the best in women – whether they’re her clients, her team, or those in her life.